junxit/us-congress-bills-110/bill.md

 > - **(3)** establish on-going communication for developing continuity of developmentally appropriate curricula between Head Start and local educational agencies to ensure an effective transition and appropriate shared expectations for children’s learning and development as they make such transition to school;
 > - **(4)** organizing and participating in joint training, including transition-related training for school staff and Head Start staff;
 > - **(5)** conducting meetings involving parents, kindergarten or elementary school teachers, and Head Start program teachers to discuss the educational, developmental, and other needs of individual children;
+> - **(6)** helping parents of limited English Proficient children understand the method of instruction and other services provided by the school in which such child will enroll after participation in Head Start and as appropriate, information provided to parents of limited English proficient children under section 3302 of title III of the Elementary and Secondary Education Act of 1965 (20U.S.C.
+7012);
-> - **(6)** developing and implementing a family outreach and support program in cooperation with entities carrying out parental involvement efforts under title I of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+> - **(7)** developing and implementing a family outreach and support program in cooperation with entities carrying out parental involvement efforts under title I of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6301 et seq.) and family outreach and support efforts under subtitle B of title VII of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11431–11435);
-> - **(7)** assisting families, administrators, and teachers in enhancing educational and developmental continuity and continuity in parental involvement activities between Head Start services and elementary school classes;
+> - **(8)** assisting families, administrators, and teachers in enhancing educational and developmental continuity and continuity in parental involvement activities between Head Start services and elementary school classes;
-> - **(8)** linking the services provided in such Head Start program with the education services, including services relating to language, literacy, and numeracy, provided by such local educational agency;
+> - **(9)** linking the services provided in such Head Start program with the education services, including services relating to language, literacy, and numeracy, provided by such local educational agency;
-> - **(9)** helping parents (including grandparents and kinship caregivers, as appropriate) to understand the importance of parental involvement in a child’s academic success while teaching them strategies for maintaining parental involvement as their child moves from Head Start to elementary school;
+> - **(10)** helping parents (including grandparents and kinship caregivers, as appropriate) to understand the importance of parental involvement in a child’s academic success while teaching them strategies for maintaining parental involvement as their child moves from Head Start to elementary school;
-> - **(10)** developing and implementing a system to increase program participation of underserved populations of eligible children; and
+> - **(11)** developing and implementing a system to increase program participation of underserved populations of eligible children; and
-> - **(11)** coordinating activities and collaborating to ensure that curricula used in the Head Start program are aligned with—
+> - **(12)** coordinating activities and collaborating to ensure that curricula used in the Head Start program are aligned with—
 >   - **(A)** the Head Start Child Outcomes Framework as developed by the Secretary; and
 >   - **(B)** State early learning standards, as appropriate, with regard to cognitive, social, emotional, and physical competencies that children entering kindergarten are expected to demonstrate.